 We recognize revenues for services and products under our revenue contracts as our obligations to perform services or deliver/sell products under the contracts are satisfied.
 A contract's transaction price is allocated to each performance obligation in the contract and recognized as revenue when, or as, the performance obligation is satisfied.
 Under certain contracts, we may be entitled to receive payments in advance of satisfying our performance obligations under the contract.
 We recognize a liability for these payments in excess of revenue recognized and present it as deferred revenue or contract liabilities on our consolidated balance sheets.
-At December 31, 2019 and 2018, we had deferred revenues of approximately \$153.5 million and \$77.4 million.
+At December 31, 2020 and 2019, we had deferred revenues of approximately \$182.5 million and \$153.5 million.
 Our deferred revenues primarily relate to:

 - Capital Reimbursements.
 Certain contracts in our G&P segment require that our customers reimburse us for capital expenditures related to the construction of long-lived assets utilized to provide services to them under the revenue contracts.
 Because we consider these amounts as consideration from customers associated with ongoing services to be provided to customers, we defer these upfront payments in deferred revenue and recognize the amounts in revenue over the life of the associated revenue contract as the performance obligations are satisfied under the contract. - Contracts with Increasing (Decreasing) Rates per Unit.
-Certain contracts in our G&P, S&T and MS&L segments have fixed rates per volume that increase and/or decrease over the life of the contract once certain time periods or thresholds are met.
+Certain of our contracts have fixed rates per volume that increase and/or decrease over the life of the contract once certain time periods or thresholds are met.
 We record revenues on these contracts ratably per unit over the life of the contract based on the remaining performance obligations to be performed, which can result in the deferral of revenue for the difference between the consideration received and the ratable revenue recognized.